-In 2010 the Pew Forum on Religion and Public Life reported that one in five adults under the age of 30 no longer identifies with the religious tradition of their birth.
-These “Millennials,” who came of age after 2000, are twice as likely to be unaffiliated than Baby Boomers who had been their age four decades ago.
+In 2015, the Pew Forum on Religion and Public Life reported that a third of adults in their late twenties and early thirties do not identify with a religious tradition.
+For younger adults between the ages of 18 and 24, that figure is slightly higher: 36 percent.
+These “Millennials,” who came of age after 2000, are twice as likely to be unaffiliated as Baby Boomers who had been their age four decades ago.
 Institutional churches and parachurch movements have, nevertheless, made concerted efforts to minister to young people, seeking to offer formative experiences through cultivating networks, fostering spiritual development, and responding to the challenges of growing up in the 21st century.

 In many cases, outreach efforts to youth are organized by young people themselves and reflect a global consciousness.
 As early as 1953 a group of expatriate Eastern Orthodox youth gathered together in Paris, France, to build a “bond of unity” (in Greek, syndesmos) among all of the Orthodox youth movements around the world.
 In 1992, an organizing group by the name of Syndesmos proposed a World Day of Orthodox Youth, in which young people from communities around the world set aside the Feast of the Meeting of Our Lord in the Temple (a commemoration of the encounter of St. Simeon and St. Anna with the child Jesus) as a day to informally gather together and understand more of their tradition through study, fellowship, and prayer.
 Today, over sixty Orthodox youth movements from around the world are members of the Syndesmos World Fellowship of Orthodox Youth and general assemblies are held every four years.